MINNESOTA VOICE & SPEECH CLINIC is a specialty speech therapy practice for clients age 8 through age 64. Bob Grider is the owner

-Our patients see Bob by telepractice for evaluation and therapy for voice, speech, and orofacial myofunctional problems.
+Our clients see Bob by telepractice for evaluation and therapy for voice, speech, and orofacial myofunctional problems.
+Bob's clients must be located in the state of Minnesota due to state licensure

-Most patients are referred by a physician or medical practitioner.
-Some are self-referred or recommended by family or other care givers.
+Many clients are referred by a physician or medical practitioner.
+Often clients are self-referred or recommended by family or other care givers.

 Specific information about pediatric therapy Bob provides is here.

 - Voice Disorders: Medical voice problems such as vocal nodules, vocal polyps, muscle tension dysphonia, recurring voice roughness.
-Patients
+Clients

 should be seen by an otolaryngologist (ear, nose & throat physician) for examination prior to voice evaluation and therapy.

-- Motor Speech Articulation Disorders / Concerns: Unintelligible speech in children and articulation errors in children or teengers who do
+- Motor Speech Articulation Disorders / Concerns: Unintelligible speech in children and articulation errors in children or teengers who may

 - Myofunctional Disorders: Oral functional disorders involving normal oral resting posture, oral stage swallowing, and speech articulation.
-Most
+May

-likely identified by the patient's dentist or orthodontist.
-Can present as recurring choking, face and jaw pain or other oral symptoms that do not seem to have a clear underlying
+be identified by client's dentist or orthodontist.
+Can present as recurring choking, face and jaw pain or other oral symptoms that do not seem to have a clear underlying pathology.

 - Fluency Disorders (stuttering, blocking, stammering): These disorders may arise in early childhood or early school age.
 While no "cure"